skydashnet/skydash-next-monitoring/readme.md

 * [Node.js](https://nodejs.org/) (v18 or later)
 * [MySQL](https://www.mysql.com/) or MariaDB
-* A running MikroTik device accessible from the backend server.
+* A RouterOS 7.xx version
 * A dedicated WhatsApp number for the bot.

 #### Backend Setup